 Different types of mixed bag regulations have been part of the MSFs proposed by Canada and Oregon.
 In most cases this is a mixed bag, where only marked adults may be kept but marked and unmarked juveniles may be retained (Table 4-1).
 In addition, beginning in 2009, BC proposed two variations of the 'standard' mixed bag.
 For the SJDF fishery, both marked and unmarked Chinook could be retained within slot limits (45-67 cm) but marked only at sizes above the upper limit of the slot.
-In Oregon there is a seasonal limit on unmarked Chinook Salmon in certain ocean areas.
+For the WCVI fishery, marked fish of any size above 45 cm can be retained but the daily bag limit of two Chinook can include one unmarked fish between 45 and 77 cm.
+In Oregon there is a seasonal limit on unmarked Chinook salmon in certain ocean areas.
 These mixed bag regulations present a problem in estimating mortalities of unmarked DIT groups and associated wild stocks.
 The agencies proposing these mixed regulations should assist in developing the analytical tools to measure the impacts of these fisheries or provide documentation if methods have been developed and employed.

 Table 4-1.
-Types of mixed bag regulations proposed for MSFs.
+Types of mixed bag regulations proposed for Chinook MSFs.

-Regulation Type Examples Location Mixed bag, marked only above maximum size 2/day, keep all between 45-67 cm, only marked over 67 cm BC Strait of Juan de Fuca Mixed bag, adults only marked and juveniles marked or unmarked Bag limit of 6, up to 2 adults (≥24"), which must be marked.
-Minimum size limit 12".
-Snake River fall Chinook, and Oregon coastal OR Coast: Some areas are partially MSF, where an angler may retain 1unmarked Chinook Salmon as part of the 2 fish daily bag limit.
+Regulation Type Examples Location Mixed bag, marked only 2/day, keep all between 45-67 cm, only marked over BC Strait of Juan above maximum size 67 cm de Fuca Mixed bag, adults only Bag limit of 6, up to 2 adults (≥ 24 "), which must be Snake River fall marked and juveniles marked.
+Minimum size limit of 12".
+Chinook, and marked or unmarked Oregon coastal OR Coast: Some areas are partially MSF, where an angler may retain 1unmarked Chinook Salmon as part of the 2 fish daily bag limit.
 Adjacent areas may be non-selective or entirely mark selective.
 OR Coast al rivers: variable because of a seasonal limit of 10 unmarked Chinook.
 These regulations do not apply to Chinook jacks (15"-24").
-Regulations differ between states in mixed bags of adults and juveniles The daily limit for adult Chinook is the same between the states, but the daily limit on jack Chinook is different.
-Washington sport daily limit of 6 salmon, of which only 2 may be adults (marked only), minimum size limit of 12".
+Regulations differ The daily limit for adult Chinook is the same between Columbia River between states in mixed the states, but the daily limit on jack Chinook is Chinook sport bags of adults and different. fisheries juveniles Washington sport daily limit of 6 salmon, of which only 2 may be adults (marked only), minimum size limit of 12".
 Oregon sport daily limit is 2 marked adult Chinook (>24" total length) and 5 marked jacks (15"-24" total length).
-Columbia River Chinook sport fisheries Seasonal limit on unmarked fish Seasonal limits for unmarked fish may range from 1-10 unmarked Chinook depending on the river system.
-The catch of marked Chinook has no seasonal limit.
-Oregon coastal Chinook
+Seasonal limit on Seasonal limits for unmarked fish may range from 1-10 Oregon coastal unmarked fish unmarked Chinook depending on the river system.
+The Chinook catch of marked Chinook has no seasonal limit.